aclark4life/plock-pins/README.rst

 Plock Pins
 ==========

-Hosted Buildout configuration files for your Plone deployments.
+Hosted Buildout configuration files for all your Plone deployments and versions.

 Usage
 -----